 special scheduled events are offered throughout the week.

 Make sure to inquire about upcoming or ongoing activities when checking

-There are 7 different dining experiences here at Turtle Bay Resort, including 2 new restaurants that were incorporated in the recent renovations.
+There are 5 different dining experiences here at Turtle Bay Resort, and a luau experience.
 The new focus is incorporating organic and green living.
-The new Pa’akai and North Shore Kula Grill both focus on local resources and produce for their menus.
+The semi-new Pa’akai and North Shore Kula Grill both focus on local resources and produce for their menus.

 Some of the biggest waves and best surfing in the world resides here on the North Shore.
 The neighborhood is notorious for big-wave beaches include Waimea Bay, Banzai Pipeline, Sunset Beach.
 You will find each beach uniquely different –visit them all if you can!

 Haleiwa Town is a signature part of what makes up Oahu North Shore, with lots of character.
 Take time to stroll through the landmark community, and check out the local art galleries, the vintage surf shops, some ono eateries, and don’t forget to grab a Matsumoto Shave Ice for dessert!

 Across from Waimea Bay in a tropical lush valley, is an impressive 50 ft waterfall that waits to be discovered and swam in.
 Today Waimea Falls is part of the Waimea Valley Gardens, the acting caretakers of the surrounding botanical gardens, and preservation of the Hawaiian waterfall.

 Not far from Turtle Bay Resort, on the northeastern side of the island is the Polynesian Cultural Center.
 The name says it all!
 It’s a huge community that’s rich in Polynesian culture, including art, rituals, local foods, and lots and lots of entertainment.